PRESENTATIONS, WORKSHOPS & READINGS

 Academia and the MOOC – 14th Annual NJ Faculty Best Practices Showcase, Academic Technology Group of NJEDge.Net, Georgian Court University, March 15, 2013

-The MOOC I taught on Campus Network with the same title ran in April and May 2013. more info view slide presentation
+I taught a meta-MOOC (also titled “Academia and the MOOC) on the Campus Network during April and May 2013. more info view slide presentation

 2013: The Beginning of the End of the University – Rutgers University, Office of Instructional and Research Technology, Technology in Learning Showcase, December 12, 2012